chef/automate/dev-docs/[Draft]Automate HA document_Internal_preview.md

 }
 ```

-B) To override the existing default endpoint:
+**B) To override the existing default endpoint:**

 1) Login to one of the elastic search instance and run the below command on that (You will need root access to run the command):

 ```
 source /hab/sup/default/SystemdEnvironmentFile.sh
 automate-backend-ctl applied --svc=automate-ha-elasticsearch | tail -n +2 > es_config.toml
 ```

 2) Edit the created es_config.toml file and add the following settings to the end of the file.
-Note: If credentials have never been rotated this file may be empty.
+_Note: If credentials have never been rotated this file may be empty._

 ```
 [es_yaml.s3.client.default]
  endpoint = "<Bloomberg S3 endpoint, e.g. bloomberg.s3.com>"
 ```

 3) Use below command to apply the updated es_config.toml changes, this only needs to be done once:
-Note: This will trigger a restart of the Elasticsearch services on each server.
+_Note: This will trigger a restart of the Elasticsearch services on each server._

 ```
 hab config apply automate-ha-elasticsearch.default $(date '+%s') es_config.toml
 ```

 4) After that run command :

 ```
 journalctl -u hab-sup -f | grep 'automate-ha-elasticsearch'
 ```

-And watch for a message about Elasticsearch going from RED /YELLOW to GREEN (screenshot).
+And watch for a message about Elasticsearch going from RED /YELLOW to GREEN.

 ### Pre backup Configuration for s3 backup
 In order to run the terraform scripts, we need an IAM user with proper permissions.
 All the required permissions are mentioned in the next section.
 We need to make sure that we have the access key id and secret access key for the user.
 If not, then regenerate a new access key and keep it handy.